Spot some of Africa’s most iconic wildlife on this 7 day itinerary

 - All meals, game drives and selected drinks whilst on safari

 At a glance

 On expertly guided game drives, walking safaris and seasonal boat and mokoro (dug-out canoe) trips, you’ll see lion, spotted hyena, leopard, giraffe, impala, vast elephant herds and even wild dog.
-Hundreds of bird species include the wattled crane, rosy-throated longclaw, florescent lilac breasted rollers, all soundtracked by the unmistakable calls of African fish eagles and woodland kingfishers.
+Bird species include the wattled crane, rosy-throated longclaw and florescent lilac breasted rollers, all sound-tracked by the unmistakable calls of African fish eagles and woodland kingfishers.

 Example Trip Itinerary

 Light aircraft flight from Maun to the Okavango